salihelfatih/salihelfatih/README.md

 ### Hi there 👋

-Hi, I'm Salih!
 I'm a full-stack developer with 2 years of experience.
 I enjoy building sites and apps.
 My focus is React, PostgreSQL and ASP.NET.

 When I'm not coding, I find joy in art, music, film, soccer, exploring nature and philosophy.